insysbio/LikelihoodProfiler.jl/joss/paper.md

 ## Demonstrative Example: JAK/STAT Signaling Pathway Model

 LikelihoodProfiler.jl’s functionality and interfaces are demonstrated using the JAK/STAT signaling pathway model [@Boehm2014], which consists of 8 states and 9 parameters.
-The model and experimental data were sourced from the Benchmark-Models-PEtab repository and imported through the PEtab.jl interface.
+The model and experimental data were sourced from the Benchmark-Models-PEtab repository [@petab_benchmark_collection] and imported through the PEtab.jl interface.

 ```julia
 using PEtab, Plots